OBD-II trouble code

 Common causes

-- Worn or fouled spark plug in cylinder 5
+- Worn, fouled, or incorrectly gapped spark plug in cylinder 5

-- Low compression in cylinder 5 from a burned valve, worn rings, or head gasket leak
+- Low compression in cylinder 5 from a burned exhaust valve, worn rings, or a head gasket breach

-- Carbon buildup on the intake valve for cylinder 5
+- Carbon deposits on the cylinder 5 intake valve, common on direct-injection engines

-- Vacuum leak isolated to the cylinder 5 intake runner
+- Vacuum leak at the cylinder 5 intake runner or its injector seal

 Symptoms